sassoftware/viya4-admin-checklist/tasks/configure_sas_workload_management.md

 ## Planning and Implementation
-* Review if your environment needs additional custom queues for workload separation (e.g., production vs. batch) or if default scheduling suffices.
+* Review if your environment needs additional custom queues for workload separation (e.g. production vs. batch) or if default scheduling suffices.
 Configure the following settings as required:
   * queue priorities
   * preemption rules
   * resource requirements